Baby Constipation: Signs, Causes, and What Helps

 Probiotics involve providing live non-pathogenic microorganisms that improve the balance of intestinal microflora.
 Drinking infant formula with probiotics changes a formula fed baby's intestinal flora to be closer to that of a breastfed baby.
 Studies have shown probiotic infant formula may soften a baby's stools, decrease nappy rash and provide some protection against gastroenteritis.

-Some countries produce infant formulas that include probiotics.
-(You will find the formula label is clearly marked if it contains probiotics).
+Some countries produce infant formulas that include probiotics (you will find the formula label is clearly marked if it contains probiotics).
 You can also purchase bifidobacteria from health food stores, which can be added to regular infant formula.
 Discuss this with your healthcare provider before starting your baby on probiotics.

 Medications